ManjuBodi/carbon_compass/README.md

 - Collected data is sent to the *Gemini API* for analysis, returning personalized insights on reducing carbon footprint.
 - Insights are displayed on the *Insights page*, along with accumulated reward points or carbon credits.

-### Competitive Leaderboard
-- Viewable leaderboard to see other users’ progress in emissions reductions and to compete for higher ranks.

 ## Contributing
 We welcome contributions!
 To contribute:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.